scenerystack/community/docs/reference/api/scenery/RelativeTransform.md

 # RelativeTransform

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/RelativeTransform.js](https://github.com/phetsims/scenery/blob/main/js/display/RelativeTransform.js) for the most up-to-date information.

 ## Overview

 RelativeTransform is a component of an Instance.
 It is responsible for tracking changes to "relative" transforms, and